carleshf/carleshf.github.io/_posts/2019-06-03-code-4-care-hackathon.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The team was amazing.
 All of us was able to contribute to the idea, as well as to its implementation.
-Benjamin dealt with the android application, In-Hee designed and filled the data-base as well as the script to work with FDA's API, Francisco was in charge of the design of the web application, and I worked on the server-side with python and flask.
+We moved from step to step smoothly, no frictions nor discussion.
+T-E-R-R-I-F-I-C!

 Yeah... let's repeat?